ULHPC/tutorials/python/basics/README.md

 * Deactivate environment
 * Activate *numpy21* environment..
 * Execute the script a second time with this numpy version.
-* Check the content of the file `example3.out` and identify the two executions.
+* Check the content of the file `numpy_compare.out` and identify the two executions.

 **QUESTIONS**